- Research & Data

 The Tennessee aerospace sector has the perfect combination of major research assets, capital investment, advanced manufacturing strength, educational support and skilled workforce to help your company fly higher.

-The AEDC operates 55 aerodynamic and propulsion wind tunnels on its 4,000-acre complex in Tullahoma, as well as highly advanced rocket and turbine engine test cells, space environmental chambers, arc heaters, ballistic ranges and other specialized units.
-AEDC operates the most advanced and largest complex of flight simulation test facilities in the world.
-The complex includes 27 test units with capabilities unavailable anywhere else in the U.S.; 14 of them are unique in the world.
+The AEDC operates 60+ aerodynamic and propulsion wind tunnels on its 40,000-acre complex in Tullahoma, as well as highly advanced rocket and turbine engine test cells, space environmental chambers, arc heaters, ballistic ranges and other specialized units.
+The complex’s test units have capabilities unmatched in the United States, with some unique to the world.

-Some of the world’s top aerospace and defense companies operate facilities in Tennessee, including Vought Industries, Beretta USA, Eaton Corp., Standard Aero Alliance, Honeywell, Barrett Firearms Manufacturing, BAE Systems Ordinance and Bell Helicopters, with more on the way.
+Some of the world’s top aerospace and defense companies operate facilities in Tennessee, including Triumph Aerostructures, Beretta USA, Eaton Corp., Standard Aero Alliance, Honeywell, Barrett Firearms Manufacturing, BAE Systems Ordinance and Bell Helicopters, with more on the way.

 In 2016, Beretta USA opened a new manufacturing facility in Gallatin, with 300 new jobs and a $45 million investment.
 In 2021, Smith & Wesson announced plans to relocate its headquarters and significant portions of its operations to Maryville with a $124 million investment, which will result in 750 new jobs.

-Tennessee-based companies have exported $365.6 million in arms and ammunition since Governor Haslam assumed office in 2011.
-Aerospace products and parts exports grew to more than $1.59 billion in 2017.
-Tennessee also leads the nation in exports of sport shotguns and rifles.
-The state’s $17.4 million in exports for this sector accounted for 40 percent of total Southeast exports and 13 percent of all sport shotguns and rifles nationwide.
+Tennessee-based companies exported $118.5 million in arms and ammunition over the last five years.
+Aerospace products and parts exported more than $934.6 million in 2022.
+Tennessee ranks second in the Southeast in exports of sport shotguns and rifles.
+Since 2017, The state’s $56.7 million in exports for this sector accounted for 25 percent of total Southeast exports and 6 percent of all sport shotguns and rifles nationwide.

 Tennessee’s commitment to the industry extends to education, with widely respected programs in the Middle Tennessee State University Department of Aerospace and the University of Tennessee Space Institute.
 The result is a deep pool of qualified candidates for your business.